 Seasonal Pricing Strategies

 Clever gardeners vary their fee seasonally.
-From Business Victoria’s seasonal business strategies guide, spring is decent demand but everyone wants their garden done before summer entertaining season starts.
+According to Business Victoria’s seasonal business strategies guide, spring is in decent demand, but everyone wants their gardens done before the summer entertaining season starts.
 That’s when you can charge top dollar.

 Winter may seem like a slow season, but it’s ideal for hardscaping installations and tree pruning and for planning out next year’s projects.
 Maybe you offer design services at a slight discount during down times to maintain a steady cash flow.

 Summer brings its own opportunities.
-Irrigation installation, building shade structures and emergency tree work can all fetch good rates in summer.
+Irrigation installation, building shaded structures, and emergency tree work can all fetch excellent rates in the summer.

-Here are the most common pitfalls that seasoned landscapers fall into:
+Here are some common pitfalls that experienced landscapers often encounter:

-- Underpricing the Competition: Slashing your prices to the bone is a losing strategy.
+- Underpricing the Competition: Cutting your prices too low is a losing strategy.
 Concentrate on selling value, not just price.

-- Ignoring Travel Time: Price travel into your project or just stay in your local area.
+- Ignoring Travel Time: Either include travel expenses in your project pricing or limit your work to your local area.

 - Quoting on the Fly: Issue formal quotations based on hard numbers; do not quote during consultations.

-These blunders will nibble away at your profit and affect ability to Build a Long Term Business.
+These blunders will nibble away at your profits and affect your ability to build a long-term business.

 Building Confidence in Your Pricing

-Here’s something they don’t tell you in trade school – half of pricing successfully is confidence.
-If you think your services aren’t worth what you are charging, you clients will feel the same.
+Often overlooked in trade school, the key to successfully pricing your services is confidence.
+If you think your services aren’t worth what you are charging, your clients will feel the same.

 Start by documenting your successes.
-Save photos of completed projects, gather client testimonials and keep notes on problems you’ve solved for people.
-This is your pricing justification in this portfolio.
+Save photos of completed projects, gather client testimonials, and keep notes on problems you’ve solved for others.
+The last section is your pricing justification in this portfolio.

-Practice explaining your value.
+Practice explaining your values.
 Why would someone hire you instead of your competition?
-Maybe you’re quicker, more consistent or you specialise in certain types of work.
-IF YOU’VE GUT FEELINGS about what would make a better world, BE ABLE TO EXPRESS THEM.
+Maybe you’re quicker, more consistent, or you specialise in certain types of work.
+If you’ve got gut feelings about what would make a better world, be able to express them.

 And what about advertising your services?
-So you should understand if Google AdWords could work for your landscaping company you can target customers who want a good job.
+So you should understand that if Google AdWords works for your landscaping company, you can target customers who want a good job.

 The Technology Factor